-If you identify a Suspicious Package:
+If you find a Suspicious Package:

-- Without touching or disturbing the item, note the size, shape and location. - Provide the information immediately to University Police. - Clear the area and instruct everyone to stay away.
+- Without touching or disturbing the item, note the size, shape and location. - Provide the information immediately to University Police. - Clear the area and instruct everyone to stay away. - If you handled the item, wash your hands.